 YE9: CONVENIENCE PACKAGE, COMFORT AND DECOR LEVEL #3

 YG3: ORNAMENTATION EXTR, HEAD & TAIL LAMPS, CHROME BEZEL

 YHB: TIRE REAR P235/75R15/X WS2 R/PE ST TL ALS

 ZHB: TIRE SPARE P235/75R15/X WS2 R/PE ST TL ALS

 23D: ?????(probably the blue interior specification, carpet and upholstery)???????

 23I: INTERIOR TRIM, LIGHT BLUE

 90L: SECONDARY COLOR, EXTERIOR GRAY MET

 This is a very original truck.
 Everything matched this list down to even the hubcaps, except that the third row seat was missing.
 All of the engine compartment emissions equipment is still there and working, which is rare for a vehicle of this era.
-Someone along the years had repainted the original argent wheels to a black shade.
 The rear 3.08:1 axle ratio is a nice highway cruising range to give good highway fuel mileage.